Skip to contents

 Prologue to WATLAS

-Compared with Banc d’Arguin, resource patches in the Wadden Sea were larger and the maximum local resource abundance was higher.
+Having deployed the same tracking and resouce sampling methods in Mauritania and the Wadden Sea allowed a comparisson within species (Oudman et al., 2018).
+Compared to Banc d’Arguin, resource patches in the Wadden Sea were larger and the maximum local resource abundance was higher.
 However, because of constraints set by digestive capacity, the average potential intake rates by red knots were similar at the two study sites.
 Space-use patterns differed as predicted from these differences in resource landscapes.
-Whereas foraging red knots in the Wadden Sea roamed the mudflats in high aggregation without site fidelity (i.e. grouping nomads), at Banc d’Arguin they showed less aggregation but were strongly site-faithful (i.e. solitary residents).
+Foraging red knots in the Wadden Sea roamed the mudflats in large aggregations without site fidelity (i.e. grouping nomads), whereas in Banc d’Arguin they acted more individually with strong site-fidelity (i.e. solitary residents).

 Validation